pip-services/pip-services-docs/content/en/conceptual/messaging/messaging_basics/_index.md

   </tr>
   <tr>
     <td>open()</td>
-    <td>Method used to open the component.</td>
+    <td>Method used to open a component (e.g. MemoryMessageQueue) before use.</td>
   </tr>
   <tr>
     <td>close()</td>
-    <td>Method used to close a MemoryMessageQueue and free used resources.</td>
+    <td>Method used to close a component (e.g. MemoryMessageQueue) after use and free used resources.</td>
   </tr>
   <tr>
     <td>MessageEnvelope</td>
-    <td>Component used to add information to a message.</td>
+    <td>Component that is used to add information to a message.</td>
   </tr>
 </table>

 ### Introduction

 This tutorial will help you understand how and when to use the MemoryMessageQueue component.
-First, it explains two interfaces namely, IMessageQueue and IMessageReceiver, which have to be implemented by message queues and message receivers respectively.
-Next, it describes the basics of the MemoryMessageQueue component and its pre-requisites.
+First, it explains two interfaces, namely, IMessageQueue and IMessageReceiver, which have to be implemented by message queues and message receivers, respectively.
+Next, it describes the basics of the MemoryMessageQueue component and its prerequisites.
 Following this, it explains how to create a message receiver and an instance of the MemoryMessageQueue, add a listener to the queue, send and receive a message, and close the component.
-It ends by grouping the learned points in a single program and wrapping up the concepts seen in this tutorial.
+It ends by grouping the various pieces into a single program and wrapping up the concepts seen in this tutorial.

 ### IMessageQueue and IMessageReceiver
 The IMessageQueue interface defines the basic methods for a message queue and needs to be implemented by all components of this type.
-The MemoryMessageQueue class implements it via its parent class MessageQueue.
+The MemoryMessageQueue class implements it via its parent class - MessageQueue.

 The IMessageReceiver interface defines the receiveMessage() method, and must be implemented by all message receiver components.
 In the example presented in the following sections, we define a class named MyMessageReciever, which implements this interface.

-The diagrams below show the main relations between these interfaces and the components studied in this tutorial.
+The diagrams below show the main relations between these interfaces and the components covered in this tutorial.

 ![figure 1](./figure1.svg)

 ### MemoryMessageQueue

-This component provides a message queue that can be used within a process to send and receive messages.
+This component provides an in-memory implementation of a message queue that can be used to send and receive messages.
 It is usually used for testing purposes.

 #### Pre-requisites